A Novel Expedition

 Speaking of which, could we get a legal expert to contact NL?
 To wit, do people ever use an epigraph in a document like this?
 Does that undermine the enforceability of these terms?
 It does, right?

+The Elitist Dweebs™ of neatlesson.com do hope you will enjoy no small amount of eye-rolling, heart palpitations, vomiting, mistake-making, and dramatic sudden hair growth (or loss) while visiting the site.
 We reserve the right to change these terms at any time by publishing a revised version of this agreement on the Site.
 You are responsible for regularly reviewing these terms.
 Continued use of the Site following any such change means you accept and will abide by the change(s).
-These terms were last updated on March 20, 2020.
+These terms were last updated on March 6, 2021.